-If your Partner (and your Partner's children) qualify as Dependents for tax purposes, you must provide the university with an "Affidavit of Tax Qualified Dependents" to gain the benefit of taxfavored benefit coverage.
+If your Partner (and your Partner's children) qualify as Dependents for tax purposes, you must provide the university with an "Affidavit of Tax Qualified Dependents" to gain the benefit of tax-favored benefit coverage.
 Please note that state tax law does not always follow federal tax law in determining who is a Dependent for tax purposes.
-You should consult a tax advisor to determine whether you may claim your Partner and/or your Partner's children as Dependents for tax purposes before you certify that they are tax qualified Dependents.
+You should consult a tax advisor to determine whether you may claim your Partner and/or his or her children as Dependents for tax purposes before you certify that they are tax qualified Dependents.